jvs/knives/README.md

  * Must follow suit if able
  * Banker's banked cards count toward their coins
  * Shadow stays secret until Ghost played
- * Thief has no effect on last trick of hand
+ * Cat and Dance cards have no effect on last trick of hand

 ---